-Catherine recently joined the firm as a Partner.
 Catherine is an experienced labour and employment lawyer practising in virtually all areas of employment and labour law.
 Before joining the firm she practiced at boutique labour and employment law firms and a major national law firm where she was a partner.
 Her labour law practice includes the negotiation of collective agreements and interest and rights arbitrations in all sectors including the health sector and construction, as well as a comprehensive Labour Board practice including certification, grievances, unfair labour practice complaints, and related and successor employer applications.

 Her employment law practice focuses on proactive strategies to avoid liability including issues under the Employment Standards Act and other statutes, termination, workplace conflict, bullying, harassment, absenteeism, and privacy issues.
 She frequently drafts employment policies and contracts and advises on confidentiality and fiduciary duty matters.